 What usually brings me to Aspen this time of year – having fun and skiing.
 I’ve been coming to Aspen since the late 1960s when I came to ski during my college years.
 I remember staying at The Little Red Ski Haus.
 I started spending more time here in the 1980s during my racing career, and I participated in the Colorado 500 Dirt Bike Ride 13 times, which brought me to Aspen a lot.
 Today I went snowmobiling with some friends for the first time pretty much and tried to go as fast as I could.

 I have so many friends here – friends I’ve been seeing in Aspen for the last 25 years!
-Plus, I like to check in with folks like Jonathan (Jonathan Pullis is a master sommelier and the wine director for Montagna Restaurant at The Little Nell).
+Plus, I like to check in with folks like Jonathan (Jonathan Pullis was the master sommelier and the wine director for the former Montagna Restaurant at The Little Nell).
 I always enjoy being in one of the best wine towns in the country for my winery, Lewis Cellars.

 So how do you go from being a professional racecar driver for over 20 years to making wine?